pingcap/docs/system-variables.md

 - Type: Integer
 - Default value: `1`
 - Range: `[0, 2147483647]`
 - This variable is a check item in the password complexity check.
 It checks whether the password contains sufficient special characters.
-This variable takes effect only when [`validate_password.enable`](/system-variables.md#password_reuse_interval-new-in-v650) is enabled.
-To enable this check, the password policy (`validate_password.policy`) must be set to 1 (MEDIUM) or larger.
+This variable takes effect only when [`validate_password.enable`](#password_reuse_interval-new-in-v650) is enabled and [`validate_password.policy`](#validate_passwordpolicy-new-in-v650) is set to 1 (MEDIUM) or larger.

 ### version